Famous Oscars political moments, from Marlon Brando to protesting Trump

 Director Michael Moore condemned then-President George W. Bush at the 2003 Oscars amid the debate over the Iraq war.

-“We live in the time where we have fictitious election results that elects a fictitious president,” Moore claimed during his Best Documentary Feature acceptance speech.
-“We live in a time where we have a man sending us to war for fictitious reasons, whether it’s the fiction of duct tape or the fictitious of orange alerts.
+“We live in the time where we have fictitious election results that elects a fictitious president,” Moore claimed during his best documentary feature acceptance speech.
+“We live in a time where we have a man sending us to war for fictitious reasons, whether it’s the fictition [sic] of duct tape or the fiction of orange alerts.
 We are against this war, Mr. Bush!
 Shame on you, Mr. Bush!”

 Sean Penn, 2009